kohkimakimoto/adminer-cli/README.md

 # Adminer CLI

-Run adminer on the PHP built-in server for development
+Command line interface to run adminer on the PHP built-in server.

 ## Installation